sman591/stuartolivera.com/README.md

 StuartOlivera.com
 =================
-All of the magnificent code for http://stuartolivera.com
+All the magnificent code for http://stuartolivera.com

 Requirements
 -----------------